hernantz/blog/content/one-configpy-to-config-all.md

 3. No need to know a programming language to configure the app.
 [Vagrant][3], for example, uses Ruby for it's `Vagrantfile`, it is a bummer to have to learn the syntax of a language just to use a tool.
+4. Since config files are not executable, they can partially override other config files in a line of hierarchy, as oposed to `.vimrc` files for example, that are executable and have to be *forked* to be adapted and a base config cannot be shared for all users in the system).

+The example of configuring plugins is not accidental.
+The idea is to show that if you need to enable the user to do some scripting as customization, do so through a plugin system, but never through scriptable config files.

 ### The `settings.template` trick